groundcat/disposable-email-domain-list/README.md

 # Contribution

 This repository does not accept contribution of new domains because it simply retrieves and cleans data from the sources listed above.
-You can add new disposable domains to ivolo's [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) repository.
+However, you can, for example, add new disposable domains to ivolo's [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) repository.
 Read its [contributing section](https://github.com/ivolo/disposable-email-domains#contributing) for details.

 # License